Wide band power detector to control microwave

 RS485 Bus

-to implement RS485 communication between our HAM radio modules.
-As this two
+implement RS485 communication between our HAM radio modules.
+As this two wires

-wires protocol is differential it allows transmitting easily few ten of kbps
+protocol is differential it allows transmitting easily few ten of kbps over

-over very long twisted pairs.
-Stephane also implement the MODBUS (protocol
+very long twisted pairs.
+Stephane also implement the MODBUS (protocol level 2)

-level 2) which run over the rs485.
-This solution provide a frame oriented
+which run over the rs485.
+This solution provide a frame oriented communication

 To keep simple,